akhmadjonakbarov/akhmadjonakbarov/README.md

 #### Software Developer
 I'm Akhmad from Uzbekistan, and i do content on Mobile Development.
 I really enjoy learning languages and frameworks like Dart and Flutter, as well as work in Django.
 I also enjoy working Linux.

-Skills:PYTHON / DJANGO / DRF / KOTLIN / FLUTTER / DART / POSTGRESQL / LINUX
+Skills: PYTHON / DJANGO / DRF / FASTAPI / KOTLIN / FLUTTER / POSTGRESQL / LINUX

 - 🌱 I’m currently learning algorithms and data structures.